UCLA School of Law: History

 Founded in 1949, the UCLA School of Law is the third oldest of the five law schools within the University of California system.
+It was established by legislation authored by state assemblyman William H. Rosenthal in 1947.

-In the 1930s, initial efforts to establish a law school at UCLA went nowhere as a result of resistance from UC president Robert Gordon Sproul, and because UCLA's supporters eventually refocused their efforts on first adding medical and engineering schools.
+In the 1930s, initial efforts to establish a law school at UCLA were unproductive as a result of resistance from UC president Robert Gordon Sproul, and because UCLA's supporters eventually refocused their efforts on first adding medical and engineering schools.

 During the mid-1940s, the impetus for the creation of the UCLA School of Law emerged from outside of the UCLA community.
 Assemblyman William Rosenthal of Boyle Heights (on the other side of Los Angeles from UCLA) conceived of and fought for the creation of the first public law school in Southern California as a convenient and affordable alternative to the expensive private law school at USC.
 Rosenthal's first attempt in 1945 failed, but his second attempt was able to gain momentum when the State Bar of California and the UCLA Alumni Association announced their support for the bill.
 On July 18, 1947, Governor Earl Warren authorized the appropriation of $1 million for the construction of a new law school at UCLA by signing Assembly Bill 1361 into state law.

 The search for the law school's first dean was difficult and delayed its opening by a year.
 UCLA's law school planning committee prioritized merit, while the then-conservative Regents of the University of California prioritized political beliefs.
 Another factor was a simultaneous deanship vacancy at Berkeley Law.
 Near the end of 1948, the Committee finally identified a sufficiently conservative candidate willing to take the job: L. Dale Coffman, then the dean of Vanderbilt University Law School.
 The Regents believed Coffman would help bring balance to the UCLA campus, which they saw as overrun by Communists.

-Coffman was able to recruit several distinguished faculty to UCLA, including Roscoe Pound, Brainerd Currie, Rollin M. Perkins, and Harold Verrall.
+Coffman was able to recruit faculty to UCLA, including Roscoe Pound, Brainerd Currie, Rollin M. Perkins, and Harold Verrall.
 To build a law library, he hired Thomas S. Dabagh, then the law librarian of the Los Angeles County Law Library.
 The UCLA School of Law officially opened in September 1949 in temporary quarters in former military barracks behind Royce Hall, and moved into a permanent home upon the completion of the original Law Building in 1951.

+The new law school at Los Angeles was the first UC law school to be formally named a "school of law", the first to obtain a full subsidy from the Board of Regents for its law review, and the first to obtain partial autonomy for its faculty from the Academic Senate.
+These developments had a considerable impact on Berkeley Law, which then changed its name, finally got its own subsidy for its law review, and battled with the other faculty at the Berkeley campus to avoid ejection of its faculty from the Academic Senate (because the amendments to the regents' standing orders affected faculty at all UC professional schools offering courses only at the graduate level).